A lot of people will tell you to spend as little time as possible in San Jose. These people probably haven’t given San Jose a chance, though!

 Most buses depart from Gran Terminal del Caribe, but make sure to research beforehand which bus terminal you need to go to.

 Bus to San Jose airport

 If you’re looking to save some money, then getting the bus instead of an Uber to the airport is simple and easy.
 The bus departs frequently, approximately every 10-20 minutes, and costs just $1!

-Barceló hotel blows most other city hotels out of the water.
-It has amenities usually only found in resorts and for extortionate prices.
-Here you’ll find an outdoor pool, spa, gym, 3 squash courts and 2 tennis courts.
+Barceló Hotel blows most other city hotels out of the water.
+It has amenities usually only found in resorts, and for extortionate prices.
+Here you’ll find an outdoor pool, spa, gym, three squash courts and two tennis courts.
 Plus they offer a free airport shuttle.

 If you don’t fancy venturing out of the hotel to get some food, no worries!
-There’s 3 restaurants and a bar on site offering a variety of different cuisines.
-The rooms are spacious and clean, offering comfortable beds for a good night's sleep.
+There are three restaurants and a bar on site offering a variety of different cuisines.
+The rooms are spacious and clean, providing comfortable beds for a good night’s sleep.

 Isla Verde Hotel is a real gem within the urban jungle that is San Jose.
 They have so many extras that you wouldn’t expect for the price – a gym, free shuttle to the airport and a great breakfast every morning.

-Eco Stay Hostel can start to feel like home after a while as it has a shared living room, communal kitchen, a lovely garden area, and even barbeque facilities.
-You can also spend your evenings having a friendly competition of snooker or darts.
+Eco Stay Hostel starts to feel like home after a while, as it has a shared living room, communal kitchen, a lovely garden area, and even barbeque facilities.
+You can even spend your evenings at the hotel having a friendly competition of snooker or darts.

-The friendly hosts also make you feel at home.
+The friendly hosts add to the welcoming atmosphere.
 Making sure that your room is clean and comfortable, whilst offering their help in any way that they can.
 The rooms are basic, but nicely decorated and have everything you could need whilst in San Jose.